 An epidural corticosteroid injection is generally an outpatient procedure.
-You will arrive at your doctor's office and may be asked to change into a surgical gown to make the injection process easier.
+You will arrive at your doctor's office or hospital and may be asked to change into a surgical gown to make the injection process easier.

 You may want to request mild sedation for the procedure, but most patients receive just local anesthetic.